RockLikeAmadeus/front-end-reference/React/starting a new project.md

 );
 ```

-14. Install webpack, and configure webpack in development mode (see webpack docs for setting up for production builds).
+### 8. Configure webpack in development mode (see webpack docs for setting up for production builds).

 ```
-$ npm install --save-dev webpack webpack-cli babel-loader
 $ touch webpack.config.js
 ```